 "To the memory of David Garrick, who died in the year 1779, at the age of 63.
 To paint fair Nature, by divine command, her magic pencil in his glowing hand, a Shakspeare rose, then to expand his fame wide o'er this "breathing world", a Garrick came.
 Though sunk in death the forms the poet drew, the actor's genius bade them breathe anew; though, like the Bard himself, in night they lay, immortal Garrick call'd them back to day: and till eternity with power sublime, shall mark the mortal hour of hoary time, Shakspeare & Garrick like twin stars shall shine, and earth irradiate with a beam divine.
 S.J.Pratt.
 This monument, the tribute of a friend, was erected in 1797".

 The spelling of Shakespeare is in its 18th century form.
 The friend who erected the monument was Albany Charles Wallis (who is buried in the east cloister).
-Garrick is buried in front of Shakespeare’s statue together with his wife Eva.
+Garrick was buried in a lead coffin in a new brick grave, arched over, in front of Shakespeare's statue together, with his wife Eva.
 The inscription in brass letters on the gravestone reads:

 "DAVID GARRICK BORN 20th FEBRUARY 1716 DIED 20th JANUARY 1779.
 EVA MARIA GARRICK BORN 29th FEBRUARY 1724 DIED 16th OCTOBER 1822."